-Starts with registration of a WRITE command with auto precharge enabled and ends when tRP has been met.
-After tRP is met, the bank will be in the idle state.
+Write with au- Starts with registration of a WRITE command with auto precharge enato precharge bled and ends when tRP has been met.
+After tRP is met, the bank will enabled: be in the idle state.

 5. The following states must not be interrupted by any executable command (DESELECT or NOP commands must be applied on each positive clock edge during these states):